ERMFox/Peregrine-Engine/README.md

 - Use reflection

 This runtime is designed to be executed **behind a trusted web/API layer**.
-As such, PEEngine **expects all input to be sanitized and validated before it reaches the engine**.
+As such, Peregrine-Engine **expects all input to be sanitized and validated before it reaches the engine**.
 The engine assumes all JSON (`meta`, `input`, `settings`) is structurally correct and safe to process.

-If you intend to execute **untrusted plugins**, or cannot guarantee input sanitization upstream, running PEEngine in a **separate process or container** is strongly recommended.
+If you intend to execute **untrusted plugins**, or cannot guarantee input sanitization upstream, running Peregrine-Engine in a **separate process or container** is strongly recommended.